-Published: June 1, 2021 | Last Updated: November 22, 2024
+Published: June 1, 2021 | Last Updated: May 19, 2026

 The invisible cut

-The cuts can be between two different camera angles of a person in the same location and time, but they can also take us from one point in time and space to another without us even really noticing.
+The cuts can be between two different camera angles of a person in the exact location and time, but they can also take us from one point in time and space to another without us even really noticing.

 Techniques used to ensure continuity in editing

 There are several ways continuity editing is achieved.
 However, the simple cut is the most dominant transition between the two frames.
+The cut is sometimes softened with an audio J-cut or L-cut to smooth the transition.
+Fades and crossfades are also used.

-The most famous example of a match cut is probably this cut from Stanley Kubrick’s 2001: A Space Odyssey (1968).
+Other techniques include matching action (cutting on action) to create a seamless transition between two shots.
+The most famous example of a match cut (a subcategory of cutting on action) is probably this cut from Stanley Kubrick’s 2001: A Space Odyssey (1968).
 Talk about being transferred in time and space in a single cut:

-It’s also important to follow the 180-degree rule and the 30-degree rule to avoid confusing the viewer—though there are exceptions to both.
+It’s also important to follow the 180-degree rule and the 30-degree rule to avoid confusing the viewer, though there are exceptions to both.

 Good continuity editing also traces characters’ eyes so that when a character looks at something, it feels natural that it’s the next object we cut to.